Recovery

 5 Ways to Stay Sane And Sober Through the Holidays

 The holiday season can be hell.
 It can also be an opportunity for joy, connection, and wonder.
 For people in recovery, the holidays often come with some extra challenges—stress, expectations, family, commitments, and booze everywhere.
-It can be tough to weather this whirlwind with any...
+We understand that it can be tough to weather this...

 Recovery